Rogelio Frigerio: Minister of Interior, Public Works and Housing

 An infrastructure plan was launched that carried out more than 5,800 works; the incorporation of more than 800 thousand people to the drinking water network and 1.5 million to the sewer network; the doubling of the installed capacity for the treatment of sewage liquids with the completion of 20 treatment plants and the commissioning of 20 more; the completion of 140 works to prevent flooding and protect more than 1.4 million people and 3 million productive hectares; the urbanization of 100 vulnerable neighborhoods; a 600% increase in investment in habitat improvement; the granting of more than 130,000 mortgage loans; the realization of 303 works in electrical networks throughout the country.

-Among the most relevant works, the Matanza Riachuelo System stands out, which will benefit more than 4.5 million residents of the Metropolitan Area and will have demanded an investment of 1,200 million dollars, financed by the World Bank.
+Among the most relevant works, the Matanza Riachuelo System stands out, which will benefit more than 4.5 million residents of the Metropolitan Area and will require an investment of 1,200 million dollars, financed by the World Bank.

 At the same time, an agenda focused on strengthening and improving transparency indices was promoted.
 For the first time, bidding documents for public works began to be published online, which had an impact on greater participation of companies and, consequently, on the lowering of the costs of the works.
-Also, a new objective, public and transparent allocation system for social housing called SiGeBe was developed.
-A national and federal registry with unified criteria for the selection of beneficiaries with which different levels of the State and NGOs can validate the demand for housing and future awards that are made throughout the country.
+Also, a new objective, a public and transparent allocation system for social housing called SiGeBe was developed.
+A national and federal registry with unified criteria for the selection of beneficiaries, with which different levels of the State and NGOs can validate the demand for housing and future awards that are made throughout the country.